 They'll help you accomplish the first part -- ensure nutrient intake -- but they're not going to turn back the hands of time.

 Benefits, Risks and Tips

-Taking supplements has benefits and risks.
-Unfortunately, companies that make dietary supplements don't have to prove that they're safe or effective for treating or preventing any type of disease.
+Dietary supplements have both benefits and risks, but companies that make dietary supplements don't have to prove that they're safe or effective for treating or preventing any type of disease.
 You need to be careful with dietary supplements, especially as you age.
 So before you buy, I've got some tips for you.

 Consult Your Healthcare Provider: Talk to your doctor or other healthcare provider if you think you need dietary supplements.
 This is especially important if you're currently taking any medications or have any health issues.